johnbaumann/OpenMC/README.md

   Change XTAL frequency with `idf.py menuconfig` :
   *Component config –> ESP32-specific –> Main XTAL frequency to 40 Mhz*
   or set `CONFIG_ESP32_XTAL_FREQ_40=y` in the project's `sdkconfig` file.

+  The filesystem currently only supports ANSI encoded filenames, and the OLED display driver only supports the standard ASCII set.

 ## Wifi :